 Cisco is committed to maintaining strong protections for our customers, products and company.
 We believe in building and maintaining trust, reducing risk and simply doing what is right.Learn More

-This Privacy Statement applies to Cisco websites that link to this Statement and describes how we handle personal information and the choices available to you regarding the use of, your access to, and how to update and correct your personal information.
-Additional information on our personal information practices may be provided in the supplements on the right or in notices provided at the time of data collection.
+This Privacy Statement applies to Cisco websites and Solutions that link to or reference this Statement and describes how we handle personal information and the choices available to you regarding collection, use, access, and how to update and correct your personal information.
+Additional information on our personal information practices may be provided in offer descriptions, supplemental privacy statements, or notices provided prior to or at the time of data collection.
 Certain Cisco websites may have their own privacy statement that describes how we handle personal information for those websites specifically.
-To the extent a notice provided at the time of collection or a website-specific privacy statement conflict with this Privacy Statement, such notice or privacy statement will control.
+To the extent a notice provided at the time of collection or a website or Solution specific privacy statement conflict with this Privacy Statement, such specific notice or supplemental privacy statement will control.

-We may collect information, including personal information, about you as you use our websites and interact with us.
+We may collect data, including personal information, about you as you use our websites and Solutions and interact with us.
 "Personal information" is any information that can be used to identify an individual, and may include name, address, email address, phone number, login information (account number, password), marketing preferences, social media account information, or payment card number.
 If we link other data with your personal information, we will treat that linked data as personal information.
 We also collect personal information from trusted third-party sources and engage third parties to collect personal information to assist us.

 We collect personal information for a variety of reasons, such as:

-We and the third parties we engage may combine the information we collect from you over time and across our websites with information obtained from other sources.
+We and the third parties we engage may combine the information we collect from you over time and across our websites and Solutions with information obtained from other sources.
 This helps us improve its overall accuracy and completeness, and also helps us better tailor our interactions with you.

+If you choose to provide Cisco with a third party's personal information (such as name, email, and phone number), you represent that you have the third party's permission to do so.
+Examples include forwarding reference or marketing material to a friend or sending job referrals.
+Third parties may unsubscribe from any future communication following the link provided in the initial message or contacting email@example.com.
 In some instances, Cisco and the third parties we engage may automatically collect data through cookies, web logs, web beacons, and other similar applications.
 This information is used to better understand and improve the usability, performance, and effectiveness of the website and to help tailor content or offers for you.
 Please read the "Cookies and Other Web Technologies" section below for more information.

 You can edit your communication preferences at any time.
 See Your Choices and Selecting Your Communication Preferences below.